hetalang/heta-specifications/syntax.md

 ## Namespace block

 1. Several base statements can be groupped by namespace.
+For more details about namespaces see on the page [namespaces](namespaces).

+1. First use of Namespace block with new space name initializes namespace implicitly by `#setNS` action.

+1. To clarify the type of namespace one of the reserved words: `abstract`, `concrete` should be used.
+The default type is `concrete`.

-The block is organized in the following manner.
+1. The block is organized in the following manner.

     ```heta
     namespace <space id> begin